-Manoj Kumar, Assistant Ornithologist and K S Khera, Professor, Department of Zoology, PAU Ludhiana, Punjab-141004, India
+Manoj Kumar, Assistant Ornithologist and K SLinda Lait and Theresa Burg, Department of Biology, University of Lethbridge, Lethbridge, Alberta T1K 3M4

-Nesting and breeding ecology of red-wattled lapwing: Vanellus indicus was studied in Punjab, India.
-Five active nests were located in April-May 2010 in and around the city of Ludhiana.
-Breeding lapwing occupy open terrestrial habitats, especially where sparsely vegetated ground with a short grass is found close to damp substrates rich in soil invertebrates- the species' favored diet.
-The nest is a small cleaned patch of land slightly depressed than surrounding land surface and the depressed area is lined by small pebbles of the same color as that of surrounding as well as that of eggs.
-The nest often conceals through the instinctive choice of nesting site as well as nesting material.
-Usually the nesting material comprising the exposed part of nest was gathered from the near vicinity, and thus the nest quite naturally matches the surroundings in coloration effectively providing camouflage.
-Occasionally nests are partly constructed at several sites before the final selection is made, although the final selection of a nesting site is preceded by a period of active search during which the birds move from one potential site to another, usually with in the confines of their established territory.
+Nesting and breeding ecology of red-wattled lap-During the last glacial period much of North Amerwing: Vanellus indicus was studied in Punjab, India. ica was covered by large ice sheets.
+Throughout Five active nests were located in April-May 2010 in this time, both fauna and flora survived in ice-free and around the city of Ludhiana.
+Breeding lapwing regions known as refugia.
+Two large refugia existed occupy open terrestrial habitats, especially where in North America - one south of the ice sheets, and sparsely vegetated ground with a short grass is Beringia in western Alaska.
+A number of smaller, found close to damp substrates rich in soil inverdisputed refugia may have been present on both tebrates- the species' favored diet.
+The nest is a the east and west coasts of Canada.
+Many studies small cleaned patch of land slightly depressed than have looked at how physical barriers such as mounsurrounding land surface and the depressed area is tain ranges and large bodies of water can act as lined by small pebbles of the same color as that of barriers to gene flow in a number of species.
+Obstasurrounding as well as that of eggs.
+The nest often cles such as these may have impacted the recoloniconceals through the instinctive choice of nesting zation following the melting of the ice sheets.
+The site as well as nesting material.
+Usually the nesting boreal chickadee (Poecile hudsonicus) is a small material comprising the exposed part of nest was passerine, which resides in the boreal forests of gathered from the near vicinity, and thus the nest Canada and the northern United States.
+In order to quite naturally matches the surroundings in colorstudy their postglacial expansion, and how physiation effectively providing camouflage.
+Occasionally cal barriers affected their population makeup, we nests are partly constructed at several sites beevaluated mitochondrial sequences and microsatelfore the final selection is made, although the final lites from field and museum samples (N=176), covselection of a nesting site is preceded by a period ering all of the chickadees' range.
+A strong pattern of active search during which the birds move from of isolation by distance was present, with evidence one potential site to another, usually with in the of a starburst pattern of genetic variation. confines of their established territory.
 Clutch size ranges from 2-4, usually four in most of the cases that are laid over a period of four to five days.
 The eggs are dusty gray or stone colored, blotched with blackish patches on their surfaces, peg-top shaped, laid on bare ground in open agricultural field, abandoned fields or waste land.
 The eggs are usually laid in a very shallow depression lined with small stones and earthen pebbles in case nest is in agricultural land, which conceal them within the surrounding and make the eggs and nest camouflaged to perfection.
 Dimensions of the nests as well as eggs were recorded.
 Nest predation by the Peafowls and crows were also observed during the study.

-S,G THE POPULATION STRUCTURE AND POSTGLACIAL EXPANSION OF THE BOREAL CHICKADEE (POECILE HUDSONICUS)
+^{S,G} THE POPULATION STRUCTURE AND POSTGLACIAL EXPANSION OF THE BOREAL CHICKADEE (POECILE HUDSONICUS)